arbitraryexecution/forta-bot-templates/README.md

 # Forta Agent Templates

 This repository contains Forta Agent templates that can be used to quickly create and deploy agents simply by creating configuration files.
 These Agent templates were designed by [Arbitrary Execution](https://www.arbitraryexecution.com/).
 More projects are available on [Arbitrary Execution's Github](https://github.com/arbitraryexecution)

+## Validating Your Config

+Once you're ready to deploy, `npm run validate` will check that your agent-config.json file is ready to go, and should let you know if there's any issues that might pop up during your run

 ## Agent Templates